bioc/megadepth/README.md

 ## Install Megadepth's pre-compiled binary on your system
 install_megadepth()
-#> The latest megadepth version is 1.1.0c
-#> This is not an interactive session, therefore megadepth has been installed temporarily to
+#> It seems megadepth has been installed.
+Use force = TRUE to reinstall or upgrade.
-#> /var/folders/kb/g5h79h8d5zv_0wpyg6pb2sph0000gn/T//RtmpuyvsB8/megadepth

 ## Next, we locate the example BigWig and annotation files
 example_bw <- system.file("tests", "test.bam.all.bw",